fatlama/backend-challenge/README.md

 ## Checklist for Challenge
 - [ ] Duplicate this repo (please do not fork it, see [instructions](https://help.github.com/articles/duplicating-a-repository/)).
 Bitbucket offers free private repos if you don't want to use a public one.
-- [ ] Build API endpoint for Fat Lama search with according to above specifications
+- [ ] Build API endpoint for Fat Llama search with according to above specifications
 - [ ] Ensure all code is sufficiently tested
 - [ ] Write brief summary on the approach you took and the tools you used (max 500 words)
 - [ ] Include instructions on how to build/ run your solution